metacpan/metacpan-cpan-extracted/distros/T/Text-Password-AutoMigration/README.md

 ### nonce($length)

-generates the strings with enough strength.
+generates the random strings with enough strength.

 the length defaults to 8($self->default).